Commander Edward DeCastro

 Adult Sex Crimes Unit is responsible for the follow up investigation of sexual assault, sexual abuse, sexually motivated kidnapping and indecent exposure.

-The Adult Sex Crimes Cold Case squad is responsible for any sexual assault case that remains unsolved for one or more years after being reported AND has no viable or unexplored investigative
+Family Investigations Cold Case Unit is responsible for any sexual assault case that remains unsolved for one or more years after being reported AND has no viable or unexplored investigative.

 Sex Offender Community Notification Unit (SONU) is responsible for the follow-up investigation of all sex offender registration related crimes for offenders residing in Phoenix.
 The unit maintains thousands of sex offender files and completes community notifications via US Mail.
 SONU also educates the public on the Sex Offender Registration and Notification laws.